 Welcome to the Engineering Management Program at CUA

-To that end, our courses are taught by seasoned professionals who have the education and experience to give the students an understanding of engineering management practices and the underlining theory that supports them.
-We give students a balanced and integrated view of theory and practice, that can equip them with the knowledge needed to succeed in their chosen profession.
+Our courses are taught by seasoned professionals who have the education and experience to provide students with an understanding of engineering management practices and the underlining theory.

 School of Engineering